sfdisk

 sfdisk uses BLKRRPART (reread partition table) ioctl to make sure that

-the device is not used by system or another tools (see also --no-
+the device is not used by system or other tools (see also --no-reread).

-reread).
-It's possible that this feature or another sfdisk activity
+It's possible that this feature or another sfdisk activity races with

-races with udevd.
-The recommended way how to avoid possible collisions
+udevd.
+The recommended way how to avoid possible collisions is to use

-access.
-The exclusive lock will cause udevd to skip the event handling
+--lock option.
+The exclusive lock will cause udevd to skip the event

 COMMANDS